RobinGulbrandsen/yenda/README.md

       |- app.js               //Client kickstarter
       |- routes.js            //Routing in the client
   |- test/                    //Tests for hte client
 |- bower.js                   //Dependancies for the client
 |- Gruntfile.js               //Builds the system
+|- package.json               //Dependancies for the server
 |- .gitignore
 ```